54 Small, Nice Ways To Be A Better Husband

 29. Keep your promises.

 33. When you become frustrated, take a few deep breaths.
 Walk away if you need to.
+Do whatever you can to not let anger or stress puppeteer you.

 Your partner is the person they were when you met them.
 We’re all striving for personal improvement, but expecting your partner to fundamentally change aspects of their personality is unrealistic and unhealthy.